Portrait of Phil Chodrow, slightly smiling directly at the camera with autumn trees in the background.

 I give an invited seminar talk on modeling gender disparities in academic mathematics at Tufts University.

-I give an invited (remote) seminar talk on hypergraph network science at Toronto Metropolitan University.
+I give an invited (remote) seminar talk on models of gender disparity in professional mathematics at Toronto Metropolitan University.

 February